jaiminiprajapati/CineMate-MovieApp/README.md

-# MovieLand App 🎬
+# Cine Mate App 🎬

-Welcome to MovieLand, your go-to React application for exploring and discovering movies using the OMDB API. 🍿 Enter the world of cinema and get detailed information about your favorite films with just a few clicks!
+Welcome to Cine Mate, your go-to React application for exploring and discovering movies using the OMDB API. 🍿 Enter the world of cinema and get detailed information about your favorite films with just a few clicks!

 ## Table of Contents
 - [Features](#features-)